Probate Q&A Series

 • Order a partition in kind, dividing the land into separate parcels that match each owner’s share.

-• Order a sale of the entire property and divide the proceeds according to ownership interests if a physical division is impractical or unfair.
+• Order a sale of the entire property and divide the proceeds according to ownership interests if a physical division is impractical or would result in substantial injury to one or more of the interested parties.

 Both options aim to protect your financial interest and give you a clear outcome.